pingcap/docs-dm/en/quick-create-migration-task.md

 ## Migrate Data from Multiple Data Sources to TiDB

-If you need to migrate data from multiple data sources to TiDB, and to rename tables to avoid migration conflicts when tables with the same name exist in different data source, refer to [Migrate Data from Multiple Data Sources to TiDB](usage-scenario-simple-migration.md).
+If you need to migrate data from multiple data sources to TiDB, and to rename tables to avoid migration conflicts caused by duplicate table names in different data sources, or to disable some DDL/DML operations in some tables, refer to [Migrate Data from Multiple Data Sources to TiDB](usage-scenario-simple-migration.md).

 ## Migrate Sharded Schemas and Sharded Tables to TiDB